NLnetLabs/cascade/doc/manual/source/before-you-start.rst

 small to medium size zones.
 As development progresses, it will also support operators with very large zones or operators with many zones.

-Cascade is *NOT* yet intended for operation as a clustered deployment.
+Cascade is *not* yet intended for operation as a clustered deployment.

-As a successor to OpenDNSSEC Cascade is clearly intended to offer continuity to current users of OpenDNSSEC, but should also be usable by anyone.
-In particular while Cascade offers most of the functionality of OpenDNSSEC, it uses different terminology and has a slightly different architecture in order to offer a superior experience.
+As a successor to OpenDNSSEC, Cascade is clearly intended to offer continuity and a migration path for current users, but should also be usable by anyone.
+In particular while Cascade offers most of the functionality of OpenDNSSEC, it uses different terminology and has a different architecture in order to offer a superior experience.

+Cascade does not require the use of a :term:`Hardware security module (HSM)`.
-Like OpenDNSSEC one can use Cascade with a PKCS#11 compatible HSM, but unlike OpenDNSSEC using a HSM is not required, on-disk key files may be used instead, and Cascade will also support KMIP compatible HSMs.
+It can make use of on-disk key files, as well as PKCS#11 and KMIP compatible HSMs.

 The Moving Parts
 ----------------